Skip to main content

 1.2.3 Playwright trace

-Playwright provides trace possibility.
-Tracing can be enabled with New Context tracing=filename.zip keyword.
+Playwright provides tracing.
+Tracing can be enabled with the New Context tracing=filename.zip keyword.
 When pages are opened under the same context, then each Playwright API call in the page is recorded to the trace file.
-Enhance the previous test and make it open second page.
-On the second page add more actions.
-At the start of the test, use New Context keyword and use tracing to create trace file.
+Enhance the previous test and make it open a second page.
+On the second page, add more actions.
+At the start of the test, use the New Context keyword and enable tracing to create a trace file.

 *** Settings ***